tx2z/memory-cube/README.md

 Memory Cube
 ===========

 Memory cube is a memory game inside a 3D cube made in JS, HTML & CSS.
-It works in mobile, tablet and desktop browsers.
+It works in mobile, tablet and desktop modern browsers.

 It was created in first instance for the Firefox Apps Days of Paris (25/01/2013).